butterfly-ops/docs/file-storage.md

 If you set `/` to this setting, it will upload file to the root.

 If you want to use different dates, you can use strftime function format.
 You can checkout [https://www.php.net/strftime](this link)

+### File Overwrite Strategy

+When you let users to upload files or images, files with same filename is always something you need to consider.
+You can set Overwrite Strategy option under `File Storages` for uploaded files with same name.

+#### Append Time:

+If you choose this option, unix time will be added to filename if there is already a file with same name.

+For example: Let's say that you uploaded a file named `test.png`.
+If you upload another file with the same name, it will be saved as
+`test-1624119416.png`.

+Advantages:
+- Existing files with the same name used by other records will not be affected.
+- Since the name of the file is changed, CDN Caches automatically becomes invalid for updated images.

+#### Overwrite:

+Simple: It will replace the old file if a file with same name is added.

+> [!WARNING]
+> Don't choose `overwrite` option if you really don't need it.
+It may lead data loss since old files with same name is
+> overridden.
+And if you need this option just for some Upload Config, create additional File Storage for these Upload Configs.